OKOFLOOOR INSTALLATION GUIDE

 GLUING AND SEAM-CUTTING

-Use the appropriate notched trowel to spread the glue evenly and sheet by sheet according to the adhesive manufacturer’s instructions.
-Allow the adhesive to air as instructed by the manufacturer before laying the ﬂoor covering into it.
-Please note that laying in too soon could result in bubbling.
+Use the appropriate trowel to spread the glue evenly and sheet by sheet according to the adhesive label instructions.
 Carefully work the ﬂoor into the adhesive using a suitable smoothing device.

 Straight after installation and smoothing the floor covering, double cut the seam with a suitable seam cutter (e.g. “Linocut) to form a tight join.